Windows File Sync

 In comparison to similar file syncing services like Dropbox and Google Drive, Windows File Sync offers a more integrated experience within the Windows ecosystem.
 It seamlessly integrates with other Microsoft services and applications, such as Office 365, making it a preferred choice for users heavily dependent on Microsoft products.

-Related: Global Data Synchronization Network
+Related: Data Synchronization Software

 Expert Opinions